Table of Contents

 - Run power and board to board wiring.
 3-wire servo cable works well with duinoNode logic and power connections.

 - Connect to the MASTER node via USB; stay connected to the MASTER throughout all configuration sessions.
-CLIENT nodes do not support the USB interface.
 Use the Configurator’s Communications Manager to traverse the network and connect to Client nodes.

-- When you set or change any configuration item, make sure to save the item, then reboot the node.
-New configurations take effect upon reboot.
+- Switch Client Nodes to “configuration” mode while setting configuration items.
+When you set or change any configuration item, make sure to save the item, then reboot the node.
+New configurations take effect upon reboot but may not function until you switch the Node to “normal” mode.

 - On each node: